-Many rare diseases cause chronic health problems or are even life-threatening.
+Rare diseases are life-threatening and chronically debilitating diseases.
 Genetic factors play a role in a majority of these diseases.
 The impact on the quality of life of affected patients, of whom many are children, is significant.

 In the European Union, a disease is considered rare when it affects not more than 1 person in 2.000.
 This low prevalence is the common feature shared by all rare diseases, which altogether affect all biological systems.
 This nevertheless means that between 6 000 and 8 000 different rare diseases affect or will affect an estimated 30 million people in the European Union.

-Major investment, close to 900 million euro, has been made from FP7 and H2020 to more than 160 collaborative projects related to rare diseases.
+Major investment, more than 1 billion euro, has been made from FP7 and H2020 to more than 200 collaborative projects related to rare diseases.
 Funded projects cover nearly all fields of medicine, e.g. molecular genetics, metabolic diseases, neurology, neuromuscular and musculoskeletal disorders, cardiovascular, haematological disorders, immunology, cancer, infectious diseases, nephrology, urology, mental health, ophthalmology and dermatology.
 The EU funding facilitated the formation of multidisciplinary teams from universities, research organisations, SMEs, industry and patient organisations from across Europe and beyond.

 To date, a limited but increasing number of so-called orphan drugs (drugs for rare diseases) are reaching patients.
 However, the majority of rare diseases are still without any effective treatment.
 In order to translate research results into approved orphan drugs for the benefit of patients, it is important that the pharmaceutical industry participates in the development process.
 This requires strengthening the links between academia and industry to translate these into new diagnostic tools and therapies.
 Research on rare diseases is also important since rare diseases can serve as models for more common diseases and the complexity of rare diseases often requires multidisciplinary innovative approaches.